OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

-We performed another set of experiments to evaluate our approach in the case of 3D object retrieval.
 Fig.~\ref{fig:offline_evaluations}~(\emph{bottom-row}) compares the average instance accuracy of the evaluated system configurations in which several observations can be made.
 First, similar to the previous round of experiments, our approach with \emph{MobileNet-v2}, \emph{VGG16-fc1} and \emph{ResNet50} demonstrated a good performance.
 In contrast, the AIA of DenseNets was lower than the others under all level levels of image resolution.
 The other evaluated CNNs, including \emph{Xception}~\cite{chollet2017Xception}, \emph{Nasnet}~\cite{zoph2018Nasnet}, \emph{Inception}~\cite{szegedy2016Inception} and \emph{Inception\_Resnet}~\cite{szegedy2017InceptionResnet}, demonstrated a medium-level performance.
-The parameters that obtained the best accuracy were selected as the default system parameters.
 Overall, the best AIA obtained with \emph{MobileNet-v2}, \emph{max pooling} and orthographic projections with the resolution of $150\times150$ pixels which was 88.56 percent.
-Besides, the AIA of the system with the same configuration and \emph{average pooling} was 87.44.
-It is worth to mention, alternative pooling functions, e.g., \emph{sum / min pooling}, lead to worse accuracy.
-This evaluation shows that the overall performance of the proposed approach is promising and it is capable of providing distinctive global features for 3D objects.
+These parameters were selected as the default system configurations.
+The AIA of the system with the default configuration and \emph{average pooling} was 87.44.
+Note that the length of feature vector, size and number of parameters of the network have direct influence on memory usage and computation time. {Table~\ref{table:CNNs} summarizes the proprieties of the top-three CNNs.} The length of feature extracted by \emph{MobileNet-v2} is $1280$ float, while both \emph{VGG16-fc1} and \emph{ResNet50} represent an object by a vector of $4096$ float.
+The size of \emph{MobileNet-v2} is 14MB which is around $37$ and $7$ times smaller than than \emph{VGG16} and \emph{ResNet50} respectively. {We also performed a experiment to measure the computational time of the proposed approach with MobileNet-V2.
+Since the number of object's points directly effects the computational time, we calculate the average time required to render three projections and process them by the network for $20$ randomly selected objects from the ModelNet10 dataset.
+The average computation time for rendering orthographic images was $0.003$ second, and processing all three views by the network to generate a global feature for the given object on average took $0.008$ second.
+According to these evaluations, our approach with \emph{MobileNet-v2} is competent for applications with strict limits on the memory and computation time requirements.} This evaluation shows that the overall performance of the proposed approach is promising and it is capable of providing distinctive global features for 3D objects.